Lester, Heyward lead Cubs past Cardinals 8-5 - Philly

+CHICAGO (AP) - The Cubs made Jon Lester's job easier by staking him to an early lead.

-CHICAGO (AP) - Jon Lester was dominant through six innings of two-hit ball in his 100th start as Cub, Jason Heyward hit a two-run homer and Chicago defeated the St. Louis Cardinals 8-5 on Thursday.
+Lester was dominant through six innings of two-hit ball in his 100th start with the Cubs, Jason Heyward hit a two-run homer and Chicago defeated the St. Louis Cardinals 8-5 on Thursday.

 Kris Bryant and Kyle Schwarber each had two RBIs as Chicago took a 6-1 lead after two innings.
 Every Cubs starter had a hit, including three by Anthony Rizzo and two each by Heyward, Schwarber and Javier Baez.